-General Health of Campus Population.
+• General Health of Campus Population.

-- IHEs should use current guidance from the CDC and IDPH for social distancing, physical spacing, cleaning, disinfecting, hygiene practices, and personal measures (e.g. face coverings) to limit viral transmission. - o IHEs should provide hand sanitizing stations at locations throughout campus. - o IHEs should require self-monitoring of symptoms and require individuals to stay at home and obtain medical evaluation if they are showing any symptoms or signs typical of COVID-19 or influenza-like illness.
-If automated symptom monitoring is implemented, there must be a mechanism for the institution to track and analyze the data. - o IHEs should encourage overall health, mental health, and wellness for students, faculty, and staff. - Staff and faculty should have training in how to identify and refer students in distress to appropriate services. - Wide-scale absences of faculty, staff, or students should be noted and brought to the attention of the local public health department. - IHEs should encourage faculty, staff, and students to have up-to-date immunizations wherever possible and with consideration for populations that cannot do so. - IHEs should encourage faculty, staff, and students to have influenza vaccines at the appropriate time.
+- IHEs should use current guidance from the CDC and IDPH for social distancing, physical spacing, cleaning, disinfecting, hygiene practices, and personal measures (face coverings/masks) to limit viral transmission. - IHEs should provide hand sanitizing stations at locations throughout campus. - IHEs should require self-monitoring of symptoms and require individuals to stay at home and obtain medical evaluation if they are showing any symptoms or signs typical of COVID-19 or influenza-like illness.
+If automated symptom monitoring is implemented, there must be a mechanism for the institution to track and analyze the data. - IHEs should encourage overall health, mental health, and wellness for students, faculty, and staff. - Staff and faculty should have training in how to identify and refer students in distress to appropriate services. - Wide-scale absences of faculty, staff, or students should be noted and brought to the attention of the local public health department. - IHEs should encourage faculty, staff, and students to have up-to-date immunizations wherever possible and with consideration for populations that cannot do so. - IHEs should encourage faculty, staff, and students to have influenza vaccines at the appropriate time.
 They should develop plans for future mass immunizations with influenza and COVID-19 vaccines, when available.

-Campus Operations and Staffing.
+• Campus Operations and Staffing.

-o Phase 3.

-- IHEs should make determinations about work that cannot be done remotely and must be done on campus as part of institutional operations and in preparation for Phase 4, including research and administrative functions. - Personnel should be scheduled to enable social distancing. - Personnel on campus should adhere to the use of face coverings and physical distancing.
-Personnel working in individual office spaces can remove face coverings but should wear them when leaving their individual office space. - In spaces such as labs where specialized furniture and equipment are fixed, the use of face coverings and additional scheduling considerations should be employed. - Breaks for staff should be staggered to allow for distancing while masks are removed when eating.
+- Phase 3. - IHEs should make determinations about work that cannot be done remotely and must be done on campus as part of institutional operations and in preparation for Phase 4, including research and administrative functions. - Personnel should be scheduled to enable social distancing. - Personnel on campus should adhere to the use of face coverings and physical distancing.
+Personnel working in individual office spaces can remove face coverings but should wear them when leaving their individual office space. - In spaces such as labs where specialized furniture and equipment are fixed, the use of face coverings and additional scheduling considerations should be used for employees working in these areas. - Breaks for staff should be staggered to allow for distancing while masks are removed when eating. - Phase 4. - IHEs should consider options for faculty and staff to work remotely.

-Phase 4.

-IHEs should consider options for faculty and staff to work remotely.
 Faculty and staff who need to be present on campus should follow protocols for the use of face coverings, hand hygiene, and physical distancing consistent with CDC and IDPH guidelines.
+Follow DCEO's guidelines for non-customer facing office spaces.

-Protection of Vulnerable Community Members.
+• Protection of Vulnerable Community Members.

-IHEs should provide reasonable and appropriate accommodations for remote work and learning for students, faculty, and staff who are at higher risk according to the CDC, referencing existing contracts and collective bargaining agreements, where appropriate.
+• IHEs should provide reasonable and appropriate accommodations for remote work and learning for students, faculty, and staff who are at higher risk according to the CDC, referencing existing contracts and collective bargaining agreements, where appropriate.

-Health, Safety, and Social Responsibility Training for Students, Faculty, and Staff.
+• Health, Safety, and Social Responsibility Training for Students, Faculty, and Staff.